Raymanyemao/Ti-DL/README.md

 ### 25th Feb 19 - Release 1a ###
 The below would show for everyone, but me.
 Fixed.
 ```
-"Account doesn't have a subscription.
+Account doesn't have a subscription.
 ```
 # Misc Info
 Written around Python v3.6.7.